 Australia is a hotspot for bird pollination—we have hundreds of plants which have evolved a specialization towards birds as pollinators.
 Yet we do not know if birds move pollen differently to insects such as bees.
 My current research seeks to discover whether there are general differences in the way birds and insects pollinate plants.
 Understanding this has ramifications for how we plan seed collection for restoration, management of our endangered plants, and how we interpret the evolutionary history of our unique native flora.

-My research is deeply multidisciplinary and this current project is no exception.
-I am using novel camera trapping methods to record insect visitation to flowers, as well as cutting edge genetic techniques.
+My research is frequently multidisciplinary and this current project is no exception.
+I am using novel camera trapping methods to record insect visitation to flowers, as well as cutting edge analyses of population genomic patterns.